KLVZ

-KLVZ (810 AM "Legends 95.3 FM, 810 AM") is a commercial radio station broadcasting an oldies radio format, focusing on the 1950s through the early 1980s.
+KLVZ (810 AM, "Legends 95.3 FM, 810 AM") is a commercial radio station broadcasting an oldies radio format, focusing on the 1950s through the early 1980s.
 Licensed to Brighton, Colorado, it serves the Denver metropolitan area.
 The station is owned by Crawford Broadcasting.

 The transmitter is co-located with the tower for sister station KLZ off Welby Road in Denver.
-The callsign KLVZ were used in the pilot episode of the TV sitcom ALF.
+In January 2023, the station reported that it restored broadcasting in hybrid mode HD Radio day and night.
 Programming is also heard on FM translator station K232FK, 94.3 MHz in Brighton as well as K237GG, 95.3 MHz in Denver.

 The 94.3 FM translator receives exceptional interference from KMAX-FM in Fort Collins and KILO in Colorado Springs.
 The Denver area is more affected with KILO while the Northglenn area is affected with KMAX.

-810 AM is a United States clear-channel frequency, on which KSFO in San Francisco, California and WGY in Schenectady, New York share Class A status.